thoughtspot/thoughtspot.github.io/_admin/worksheets/progressive-joins.md

 Often, a worksheet includes several dimension tables and a fact table.
-With progressive joins, if your search only includes terms from the fact table, you can see all of the rows that satisfy your search.
+With progressive joins, if your search only includes terms from the fact table, you'll see all of the rows that satisfy your search.
 But as you add terms from dimension tables, the total number of rows shown may be reduced, as the joins to each dimension table are applied.
 It works like this: